MicrochipTech/adg_sensor_interface/readme.md

 This example code runs on a SAMRH71F20-EK board to interface in between an LX7730 board and a GUI running on a computer.
 This firmware convert GUI commands received on the UART to SPI commands in order to read and write LX7730 registers.
 Several analog sensors are connected via a daughter board on the LX7730 board.

 ---

+## Get the Linker board and the GUI Application

+Send a request at AMSTech@microsemi.com to obtain a LX7730-DB to SAMRH71F20-EK Linker board and the GUI Application that are used in this demo.

+---